Imagine a hot sunny day with the tide lilting gently against the rocky shore.

 ISLE OF ANGLESEY COASTAL PATH

-A few of weeks ago I met a couple from Northampton on Silver Beach (a few miles south at Rhoscolyn) who said they had fallen in love with Anglesey because it had everything they wanted.
+A few of weeks ago I met a couple from Northampton on Silver Bay (a few miles south at Rhoscolyn) who said they had fallen in love with Anglesey because it had everything they wanted.

 On Anglesey, we don’t have the best of indoor facilities that tourist ‘havens’ like Blackpool or Rhyl boast about.